-This Miss Indian World Pageant is the largest & Most Prestigious Cultural Title for Young Native, Indigenous Women (18-25 years old).
-Miss Indian World is a Cultural Goodwill Ambassador to all cultures presenting and representing Native American, Indigenous & First Nations Tribal Culture.
+This Miss Indian World Pageant is the largest & Most Prestigious Cultural Title for Young Indigenous Women (18-25 years old).
+Miss Indian World is a Cultural Goodwill Ambassador to all cultures presenting and representing Native American, Indigenous & First Nations Tribal Cultures.

 The Miss Indian World Pageant is a week-long exchange of ideas, traditions and good-will among the young women vying for the title of Miss Indian World.
-Miss Indian World is crowned at the Gathering of Nations Powwow in Albuquerque, New Mexico, USA.
+Miss Indian World is crowned each year the Gathering of Nations Powwow in Albuquerque, New Mexico, USA.

 Application for 2024 Miss Indian World Pageant available in June